SeanWrightSec/SeanWrightSec/README.md

 ## Greetings!

 Welcome!
-I'm a passionate security professional who is primarily focused on application security.
-I focus primarily on web applications, but I also have an interest in TLS as well.
+I'm an experienced application security engineer with an origin as a software developer.
+I primarily focus on web-based application security but I also have a special interest in TLS and supply chain related subjects.
+I have experience in providing technical leadership in relation to application security, as well as engaging with teams to improve the security of systems and applications that they develop and maintain.
+Finally, I am greatly passionate to be a part of the community and giving back to the community.
+I also enjoy spending personal time performing personal security-related research.

-Also proud member of the [@TheBeerFarmers](http://thebeerfarmers.org/).
+I am also a member of the [@TheBeerFarmers](http://thebeerfarmers.org/).

 ### Web Sites